SteveEmerson/Studio-Ghibli-Data/README.md

 # Studio Ghibli Movie Information

-### Steve Emerson
+## Elevenfifty Academy - API Project

-Elevenfifty Academy - API Project
+### Discover characters, creatures and places from the films of Studio Ghibli.

 Using https://ghibliapi.herokuapp.com